Extensive Home Recording Studio Equipment List

 Power Conditioners

-Sometimes you'll find you're getting noise coming into your recording system through the power supply.
-This is usually caused by appliances in your home such as air conditioners, fans, refrigerators, fluorescent lights and even hair dryers.
-Most homes have multiple power circuits so the simplest solution is usually to figure out which circuit the offending appliance is on, and take your power from a different circuit.
-Unfortunately this isn't always possible due to the way your home is wired or because you want to draw more power than the "clean" circuit will allow before flipping the circuit breaker or fuse.
-If this happens then you'll need to get a power conditioner.
+Sometimes you’ll find you’re getting noise coming into your recording system through the power supply.
+This is usually caused by appliances in your home.
+Most homes have multiple power circuits.
+The simplest solution is usually to figure out which circuit the offending appliance is on. and take your power from a different circuit.

 Cable Testers